 The first step toward financial independence for anyone is finding a source of income.
 Your salary will determine what you can afford in all other aspects of your life, including where you can live and what kind of lifestyle you can support.

 - Be a creative job seeker, and don’t limit yourself to traditional job-search methods.
-Expand your network, be active and professional on social media, and attend industry events.
+Expand your network, be active on LinkedIn and professional in your use of other social media, and attend industry events.

 - Recognize that you may not get your dream job right out of college.
 You may have to pay your dues with one or more entry-level positions before getting to the position you’ve always imagined for yourself.
 And that’s OK – as long as you’re building a resume that supports your chosen career path, you’re on the right track.

 - It’s important to know your worth and position yourself as a competitive job seeker in your industry.
 What are your peers making?
 What’s the average salary in your industry and region?
-Educate yourself so that you can intelligently campaign for fair compensation when it comes time to negotiate your salary.
+Do your research to educate yourself so that you can intelligently campaign for fair compensation when it comes time to negotiate your salary.

 2. Making a Budget

 Once you have a steady source of income, you can create a budget to make sure you don’t overspend.
-Consider using a budget worksheet to make the process quick and easy.
+Consider using a free budget worksheet on sites such as Quicken or Mint to make the process quick and easy on your journey to financial independence.

 - Calculate how much you spend on set monthly expenses, including rent, car payments, insurance, student loan payments, and utilities.